2003 NCAA National Collegiate women's ice hockey tournament

 The 2003 NCAA National Collegiate Women's Ice Hockey Tournament involved four schools playing in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 It began on March 21, 2003, and ended with the championship game on March 23.
 A total of four games were played.
+The Minnesota Duluth Bulldogs defeated the Harvard Crimson 4–3 in double overtime for their third straight national championship.
+As of 2026, they are the only women's hockey team to have won the NCAA tournament in three consecutive years.
+This was the first women's hockey final to go to overtime and the only one until 2010.